Fagradalsfjall – The spectacular Iceland volcano

 Fagradalsfjall – Iceland’s baby volcano

-Scientists initially didn’t expect that the eruption in Geldingadalur would last very long.
-Perhaps only a few days or weeks.
-But this stubborn little volcano has a mind of its own, and kept surprising everyone.
-It was growing more and more spectacular each day inside its own secluded valley.
-There have been so many changes and new episodes you could barely keep up with it!
+Initially scientists didn’t expect that the Geldingadalur eruption would last very long; perhaps only a few days or weeks.
+But this stubborn little volcano has a mind of its own.
+It kept surprising everyone, and was growing more and more spectacular each day inside its own secluded valley.
+During its 6 months of activity, there have been so many changes and new episodes you could barely keep up with it!

 Volcanic lighthouses in Geldingadalur.